Top 5 NH Homeowners Claims That Are Denied

 #2: "Why isn't my rider lawnmower covered after it rolled down my hill?"

-#4: "My barn burned down, and now you are telling me that I don't have any coverage for my chickens!"
+#4: "My barn burned down, and now you are telling me I don't have any coverage for my chickens!"

 Solution: Check with your vet.
 There are policies available for animal mortality.